The PKD Diet

 from our doctors is made available.

-Should any find it difficult to eat only plant based foods, limit animal products to occasional broths, lamb, flat white fish, soft white cheese, cottage cheese, egg yolk, keeping quantities to less than 3 ounces per day and no more frequently than twice a week.
+Should any find it difficult to eat only plant based foods, then limit animal products to occasional broths, lamb, flat white fish, soft white cheese, cottage cheese, egg yolk, and keep quantities to less than 3 ounces per day and no more frequently than twice a week.
 If one must eat animal proteins, some have tried better protein choices.
 There are also some greener meat alternatives and consider the carbon foot print when buying meats vs. vegetables.
 Diet: A free living diet study.